Dev: Tips for Web Developers

 • Documents that contain reference material that users typically download to read offline or to keep for future reference.

-• Documents that require layouts you cannot achieve using Guttenberg but you can build easily using word processors or desktop publishing software.
+• Documents that require layouts you cannot achieve using the WordPress editor but you can build easily using word processors or desktop publishing software.

 Click the Show More button below to read about PDF documents.